angr/angr-doc/docs/states.md

 <BV32 0x67453201>
 ```

-There is also a low-level interface for register access, `state.registers`, but explaining its behavior involves a [dive](ir.md) into the abstractions that angr uses to seamlessly work with multiple architectures.
+There is also a low-level interface for register access, `state.registers`, that uses the exact same API as `state.memory`, but explaining its behavior involves a [dive](ir.md) into the abstractions that angr uses to seamlessly work with multiple architectures.
+The short version is that it is simply a register file, with the mapping between registers and offsets defined in [archinfo](https://github.com/angr/archinfo).

 ## State Options